Flow Configuration Guide¶

 Flow 2: HITL-Violation-Alert¶

-Type: Automated Cloud Flow Trigger: When a record is created (Dataverse) Purpose: Send immediate notification when Critical or High severity HITL violations are detected, post adaptive card to Teams, and create Planner remediation task
+Type: Automated Cloud Flow Trigger: When a row is added (Dataverse) Purpose: Send immediate notification when Critical or High severity HITL violations are detected, post an adaptive card to Teams, and create a Planner remediation task.

 Build Steps¶